michaelknigge/spf-editor/README.md

 Unfortunately I never owned a SPF/SE 8.0 release.
 If you have one, please send it to me and I will make it available here.
 I'd like to have one here.

 # SPF/SE 7.0
 Unfortunately I never owned a SPF/SE 7.0 release, but a SPF/SE 7.0 user sent me one - thank you!
-Currently there is no custom installer available (but this may change).
-To make the SPF/SE 7.0 release a full working release, you need a serial number.
-As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
-You can use the serial number **70101185**.
+See this [README-v7](README-v7.md) for further information about the available SPF/SE 7.0 releases and the provided custom installer.

 # SPF/SE 6.0
 Version 6.0 is a solid release that I use daily.
 See this [README-v6](README-v6.md) for further information about the available SPF/SE 6.0 releases and the provided custom installer.